 The Check Point team of experienced crisis responders means customers have access to deep expertise to mitigate further damage.

 Call Sapphire’s Incident Response Team on: 0845 58 27 247

 In partnership with Check Point, Sapphire offers a combined Incident Response Service, ensuring you have everything you need should an incident occur.

 “Having personally worked with the team at Sapphire for over 10 years, they have always maintained an outstanding level of knowledge, within both business and technical teams where they hold the highest level of certification.
 The community they have built is a testament to the relationship and trust they have with their clients”.

 An Incident Response Plan is a detailed set of documented procedures that break down the steps to be taken in every phase of incident response.
 It contains all the guidelines for roles and responsibilities during a security incident, including communication plans and ownership of actions.
 Ideally, an Incident Response Plan should be written in clear language, and all terms should be well-defined.

 By definition, an Incident Response Team refers to the personnel responsible for implementing an organisation’s IRP.
 Essentially, Incident Response Teams are mandated to prevent, manage and respond to any breaches or attacks.
 This extends to researching threats, developing and updating effective IRPs, and educating on relevant cybersecurity best practices.

-These are managed services that can either substitute or supplement an in-house incident response team.
-The advantage of employing a managed service is that it usually provides a significantly higher level of cybersecurity expertise with 24×7 response times.
+Incident response services can supplement an in-house incident response team.
+The advantage of employing an incident response service is that it usually provides a significantly higher level of cybersecurity expertise with 24×7 response times.